Duke Blue Devils women's soccer

 The Duke Blue Devils women's soccer team represent Duke University in the Atlantic Coast Conference (ACC) of NCAA Division I women's college soccer.
 The team was founded in 1988.
-The Blue Devils have won the ACC regular season championship three times.
-The team has advanced to the NCAA Women's soccer tournament 25 times, including 4 College Cup appearances.
+The Blue Devils have won the ACC regular season championship four times.
+The team has advanced to the NCAA Women's soccer tournament 26 times, including 5 College Cup appearances.

 History

 1980s

 Duke Women's Soccer was established in 1988 under head coach Bill Hempen, who was a Duke Men's soccer coach prior to this position.
 Hempen was assisted by Carla Overbeck, a previous player at UNC Chapel Hill.
 While at UNC, Overbeck remained unbeaten for four seasons, and won four national championships.
 Dukes first two seasons were successful ones.
 The team won 10 games in their inaugural 1988 season, and followed that with 14 wins in 1989.
 The two seasons had a combined 1–4–1 ACC record and the team did not make an NCAA Tournament appearance in either season.